 Lexus LS Interior

-- "With a cleanly-arranged dash, attractive interior accent lighting and a big 12.3-inch screen controlled by Lexus' easy-to-use second-generation Remote Touch interface, the interior of the Lexus LS strikes a smart balance between style and functionality." -- Kelley Blue Book
+- "With a cleanly arranged dash, attractive interior accent lighting and a big 12.3-inch screen controlled by Lexus' easy-to-use 2nd-generation Remote Touch interface, the interior of the 2014 Lexus LS strikes a smart balance between style and functionality." -- Kelley Blue Book

-- "Trunk space is a generous 18 cubic feet." -- Edmunds
+- "Trunk space is generous at 18 cubic feet." -- Edmunds